cox-labs/PluginTutorial/PluginTutorial/README.md

 Reading existing code and modifying it is the fastes way to learning plugin development.
 This way we can not only understand how things work but also easily reuse existing functionality for our needs.

+## Requirements

+Download the latest version of [Visual Studio Community Edition](https://www.visualstudio.com/downloads/).
+Select the `.Net Desktop Development` workflow in the installer to install everything required.

 ## Step by step

 1. Go to [perseus-plugins](https://github.com/jurgencox/perseus-plugins) github repository.
 The code for the plugin API